 Benefits

-See Benefits of Plantings in the ROW in the Introduction
+Review Benefits of Plantings in the Right-of-Way (ROW)

-- For additional information on the benefits of trees, see the United States Department of Agriculture's NYC Municipal Forest Resource Analysis
+- For additional information on the benefits of trees, review the United States Department of Agriculture's NYC Municipal Forest Resource Analysis

 Considerations

 - Tree beds are standard treatments that Parks installs and maintains.
-Other entities are also encouraged to pursue this treatment but require a permit from Parks and DOT
+Other entities are also encouraged to pursue this treatment but require permits from Parks and DOT

 - DOT and Parks permits are required to install trees.
-The permit holder must maintain and guarantee the tree and bed for two years
+The permit holder must maintain and establish the tree for one year.
+Trees installed as part of street reconstruction projects must establish the tree for two years per DOT Standard Specifications

-- Parks contractors will maintain tree beds (individual or connected) planted by Parks for two years after planting, after which each individual property owner is responsible for maintaining the tree bed(s), while Parks retains responsibility for and jurisdiction over the tree itself; see Parks’ webpage on tree-bed care
+Parks contractors will maintain tree beds (individual or connected) planted by Parks for one year after planting, after which each individual property owner is responsible for maintaining the tree bed(s), while Parks retains responsibility for and jurisdiction over the tree itself.
+For more information, review Parks’ webpage on tree bed care.

 Application